-While this diet has shown preliminary success with patients with diabetes and high blood pressure, there are many people who still have a hard time losing weight on this diet.
-The main reason why people cannot seem to lose weight on this method is because they have too high levels of bad cholesterol levels.
-The ketone bodies that are formed cannot break down with fat and cholesterol levels, so these people must use more muscle tissue to burn the fat instead.
+While this diet has shown preliminary success with patients with diabetes and high blood pressure, many people still have a hard time losing weight on this diet.
+The main reason why people cannot seem to lose weight with this method is that they have too high levels of bad cholesterol levels.
+The ketone bodies that are formed cannot break down fat and cholesterol levels, so these people must use more muscle tissue to burn the fat instead.
 This is why people who are at high risk for high blood pressure and diabetes are not advised to go on this type of diet.

-A study performed at the University of Illinois’ College of Medicine found that the consumption of a high quality protein diet plan can be extremely beneficial for people with diabetes.
-The study also found that the consumption of a high quality vegetable plan can be incredibly helpful for those who have high blood sugar levels.
+A study performed at the University of Illinois’ College of Medicine found that the consumption of a high-quality protein diet plan can be extremely beneficial for people with diabetes.
+The study also found that the consumption of a high-quality vegetable plan can be incredibly helpful for those who have high blood sugar levels.
 These findings are extremely encouraging for weight loss researchers all over the world.
 The fact that it is possible to decrease insulin levels without decreasing the amount of food that you eat is something that makes this diet stand out.
-This is because it shows that you are able to reduce both the amount of food that you take in and how much you need to consume in order to maintain a healthy weight without decreasing the amount of fat that is consumed.
+This is because it shows that you can reduce both the amount of food that you take in and how much you need to consume to maintain a healthy weight without decreasing the amount of fat that is consumed.

 In one study conducted by USDA, scientists went so far as to test the effects that a Ketogenic Diet can have on an array of different diseases.
 Tests were performed on rats that were suffering from Type 2 Diabetes and degenerative eye diseases.
 They found that half of the group that was on a Ketogenic Diet showed a significant improvement in their ability to control their glucose levels.
 They also found that there was a significant reduction in the amount of damage that was done to the eyes of the rats.
 As you can imagine, this is very promising and could prove to be very effective in treating various eye problems.

-There are numerous other health benefits that can be achieved when following a Ketogenic Diet.
+Numerous other health benefits can be achieved when following a Ketogenic Diet.
 Many of the foods that are considered to be “good carbs,” such as bread and pasta, contain good carbs but when consumed in large quantities, can cause your blood pressure to spike.
-It may be somewhat surprising but drinking a glass of red wine may help to lower your blood pressure and may even prevent it from going up for a period of time.
-Many people who are interested in losing weight may find the following to be particularly appealing: consuming leafy green veggies; consuming oolong tea; consuming olive oil; and consuming Aloe Vera.
+It may be somewhat surprising but drinking a glass of red wine may help to lower your blood pressure and may even prevent it from going up for some time.
+Many people who are interested in losing weight may find the following to be particularly appealing: consuming leafy green veggies; consuming oolong tea; consuming olive oil, and consuming Aloe Vera.